 Every bank statement is verified (opening balance + transactions = closing balance) before export.

-Push data straight into QuickBooks, Xero, and Sage.
-Hyperscience outputs to data pipelines — great for custom enterprise integrations, overkill for an accounting workflow.
+Push data straight into QuickBooks and Xero; Sage Cloud / Sage 50 ready-to-import CSV.
+Hyperscience outputs to data pipelines, great for custom enterprise integrations, overkill for an accounting workflow.

 Considering a general AI tool instead?

-DocuClipper uses AI under the hood — plus the bank-specific templates, reconciliation checks, and direct integrations that make the output actually usable in QuickBooks, Xero, and Excel.
-The things raw LLMs still get wrong:
+DocuClipper is purpose-built for financial documents: bank-specific templates, reconciliation checks, and direct integrations that make the output actually usable in QuickBooks, Xero, and Excel.
+General-purpose LLMs are not.
+The things raw chat tools still get wrong:

 If Hyperscience is not working for you, a general AI chatbot is rarely the next step.
 See a full DocuClipper vs ChatGPT comparison →